 Cortisol levels can be either elevated or decreased, depending on the level of a person’s AFS condition.
 A healthcare professional should not rely simply on laboratory results without combining them with clinical evaluation.

-Saliva testing: We can also test adrenal health by measuring levels of key adrenal hormones such as cortisol and DHEA in the saliva.
-An saliva test is more accurate than serum for cortisol and DHEA as it measures the free and circulating amount of each of these, not the total bounded amount as measured by serum.
+We can also test adrenal health by measuring levels of key adrenal hormones such as cortisol and DHEA in the saliva.
+A saliva test is more accurate than serum for cortisol and DHEA as it measures the free and circulating amount of each of these, not the total bounded amount as measured by serum.

 Research has shown that salivary cortisol determined by enzyme immunoassay is preferable to serum total cortisol for assessment of dynamic hypothalamic-pituitary-adrenal axis activity.